 Many of the chemicals found in hair dyes are harsh.
 Not only can they harm your hair, but they can be absorbed in small amounts through the skin or inhaled from fumes in the air too, leading to skin / scalp irritations, allergies, and respiratory problems.
 Some of them are even suspected carcinogens.

 And it’s worth mentioning that too many hair dyes are still being tested on animals or contains animal products.

-Because they don’t contain these chemicals, 100% natural hair dyes can be seen as not effective and / or super short lasting.
-While the actual results you’ll get are more subtle than their regular chemicals counterparts (e.g. black hair with red highlights), natural hair dye products have been used all around the worlds for ages!
+Because they don’t contain these chemicals, 100% natural hair dyes may be seen as not effective or super short-lasting.
+While the actual results you’ll get are more subtle than their regular chemicals counterparts, natural hair dye products have been used all around the worlds for ages.

 But beware of compound Henna Dyes and read their labels carefully.
-These are Henna colouring products that may use para-phenylenediamine (PPD), and trick you into believing the product is 100% natural by using botanical visuals and references.
+They may use para-phenylenediamine (PPD), and trick you into believing the product is 100% natural by using botanical visuals and references.

-Fortunately, we spent hours browsing the web in search for the perfect vegan and natural hair dye products that actually work.
+Fortunately, we spent hours browsing the web in search for the perfect natural, cruelty-free and vegan hair dye that actually works.
 They are the safest way, not only for you and your hair, but for our lovely planet too ❤️!

 100% Pure & Natural Henna Powder for Hair Dye